dotnet/core/README.md

 ﻿# .NET Core Home

-The dotnet/core repository a good starting point for .NET Core.
+The dotnet/core repository is a good starting point for .NET Core.

 ## Get Started